Azitt/YOLO_V8-V9-V10_Object-detection_Comparison/README.md

 ## Repository Structure

-- `data/`: Contains the datasets used for training and evaluation.
 - `models/`: Contains model configurations and weights for YOLOv8, YOLOv9, and YOLOv10.
 - `scripts/`: Python scripts for training, evaluation, and utility functions.
 - `results/`: Stores the results of the comparison study.